onno-schuit/lalea/README.md

 * Basic login system

+## Not in Scope

+i18n - there are some wrappers around the apparently excellent Java i18n: https://github.com/ptaoussanis/tower

 ## Domain

 The website is a language learning tool.
 You make a list of words or phrases in